Visualize with QuickSight

 summitdemo

-- Select Validate Connection if the connection is successful, it will show SSL is enabled
+- Choose Validate Connection.
+If the connection is successful, it will display SSL is enabled

 - Select Create data source